redrocket94/redrocket94/README.md

 # Hello! 🚀

 I'm a Web3 Developer, currently running a Web3 company from my adopted home, Portugal.
-In a past life I was an Android & Flutter Developer and have been employed by local as well as international software consultancy firms, where I developed mobile applications using Flutter as well as the native Android SDK.\
+In a past life I was an Android & Flutter Developer and have been employed by national as well as international software consultancy firms, where I developed mobile applications using Flutter as well as the native Android SDK.\
-Outside of this, I have a healthy obsession with blockchain and Solidity development, where I would consider myself on an **intermediate** level.\
-I have an AP in Computer Science and a BA in Software Development from KEA (Copenhagen School of Design and Technology).

-Blockchain has been a part of my life since 2012 when a friend and I mined our first bitcoins and promptly ✨threw the keys away the next week✨
+Blockchain has been a part of my life since 2012 when a friend and I mined our first bitcoins and promptly threw the keys away the next week.

-I am a firm believer in Polkadot & Kusama and their respective parachains, mostly **Moonbeam**/**Moonriver**, **Acala**/**Karura** & RMRK.
 </br>
 </br>